DevonFulcher/PenAndPaper/README.md

 # Pen and Paper
 Pen and Paper uses the transportation algorithm to assign alumni to prospective students based on their compatibility and attributes of the student.
 These alumni encourage their assigned prospective students to attend university with written letters.
-Learn more [here](https://drive.google.com/file/d/1EoF5_zd4GI40i5o1kP3NXk4aGLSXSei2/view?usp=sharing).
+Read a report about how and why we completed this project [here](https://drive.google.com/file/d/1EoF5_zd4GI40i5o1kP3NXk4aGLSXSei2/view?usp=sharing).
+The main functional changes that were added since this report was written are:
+* The geographic proximity characteristic is determined by the distance between zip codes and not just the first two digits of the zip codes.
+* The use of .csv files intead of .txt files.
+* Better user-friendly design of the input and output data.

 ## To Run
 1. Download and unzip this Github repository.